Home Equity Fraud Prevention

 Circle Gold Customers Save

-Save 0.25% off your home equity interest rate with automatic monthly payments from a Circle Gold Checking Account.
+Save 0.25 percentage points off your home equity interest rate with automatic monthly payments from a Circle Gold Checking Account.